Huzaifa785/strivers-a2z-dsa-course/step1-learn-the-basics/day00-setup-vscode-for-dsa-and-cp/notes.md

 }
 ```

-i modified it a bit because i wanted input and output in each folder respectively.
+i modified it a bit according to my folder structure.

 so yeah then i wrote the code as he showed, and ran using `cmd + shift + b` (macos) and it worked.